Apis koschevnikovi: Distribution and habitat

 The habitat of A. koschevnikovi is limited to the tropical evergreen forests of the Malay Peninsula, Borneo, and Sumatra.
 They do not live in tropical evergreen rain forests which extend into Thailand, Myanmar, Cambodia, and Vietnam.
 This area is associated with a change from wet seasonal evergreen rain forests to mixed moist deciduous forests.
 Its altitudinal distributions extend from sea level to about 1600 meters.

 The range for A. koschevnikovi is diminishing because it is now either poorly represented or absent in the several areas where it had been previously located.
 This has been attributed to habitat changes resulting from deforestation and the establishment of tea, oil palm, rubber, and coconut plantations.

 Not much is known about the nest structure of Apis koschevnikovi.
 They live in small colonies making a few combs within small tree cavities in the rain forest.

 Behavior

 Mating behavior

-The drones for Apis koschevnikovi have a specific mating time that is species-specific.
-Regardless of whether or not they were in a conspecific or other species’ colony, the drones will fly at their species specific mating time.
+The drones for A. koschevnikovi have a specific mating time that is species-specific.
+Regardless of whether or not they were in a conspecific or other species' colony, the drones will fly at their species specific mating time.
 The queens also follow their own internal clock.
 This allows for a reproductive isolation mechanism that is based on individual behavior of the sexual castes.